Here are the short answers to the most frequently asked questions.

 We are licensed Commissioners of Marriages in Manitoba.
 In addition, I will help you to custom-design a ceremony that reflects your unique personalities.
 We would also be happy to preside over commitment ceremonies if you are in a common-law relationship.
 If you are planning a destination wedding, we offer legality ceremonies to register you marriage here and to avoid costly and inconvenient "red tape" that may be necessary in some jurisdictions.
 If you would like to renew your vows, I would be honoured to help you in that regard, as well.

 Should you have a family member that you would like to preside over your ceremony, we can attend to provide the legal signing.
 As well, I can write a beautiful ceremony for your friend to deliver.
+I can also provide coaching and consultation services for your friend or family member to help them preside over your ceremony with confidence.

 Marry Me, Hunnie is also a registered Marriage Licence vendor.

-As well, our newest Team Member, Rebecca, is francophone.
+As well, our Team Member, Rebecca, is francophone.
 She can offer many of our services in French as well as English.

 Do we have any input into the service?